-Have a great trip! over 5 years ago
+Have a great trip! almost 6 years ago

 I have been to both and I would definitely recommend Rome over Italy.
 I think it's much more beautiful and though the Duomo Cathedral is very impressive I think that's the only site I was really impressed by - whereas there are many in Rome.
 The Vatican, Trevi Fountain, Colosseum, Pantheon, St. Peter's Basilica are all amazing and worth visiting.

 If you have time I would recommend Florence.
 It was one of my favourite places - is a very special place.
 I actually preferred it to either Rome or Milan.
 My other favourite place in Italy was the Island of Capri.
-You catch a boat there from Naples (though I won't bother with Naples itself - very industrial). over 5 years agoAnswered by Verity via WorldNomads.com
+You catch a boat there from Naples (though I won't bother with Naples itself - very industrial). almost 6 years agoAnswered by Verity via WorldNomads.com

 I live in Italy and often visit both cities,however anytime I go to Roma,Venezia,Firenze I get a special feeling like the first time.
 Discovering Italy at best is probably better travelling in minor cities; Tuscany is a perfect spot to get authentic italian experience.